-The Weather Research and Forecast (WRF) system for hurricane prediction (HWRF) is an operational model implemented at the National Centers for Environmental Prediction (NCEP) of the National Weather Service (NWS) to provide numerical guidance to the National Hurricane Center (NHC) for the forecasting of tropical cyclones' track, intensity, and structure.
-HWRF v3.9a and this Users' Guide contain the capabilities of, and information regarding, the operational 2017 implementation of HWRF, as well as alternate and research configurations of the modeling system.
+The Hurricane Weather Research and Forecasting (HWRF) system is an operational model implemented at the National Centers for Environmental Prediction (NCEP) of the National Weather Service (NWS) to provide numerical guidance to the National Hurricane Center (NHC) for the forecasting of tropical cyclones' track, intensity, and structure.
+HWRF v4.0a and this Users' Guide contain the capabilities of, and information regarding, the operational 2018 implementation of HWRF, as well as alternate and research configurations of the modeling system.

 The HWRF model is a primitive-equation, non-hydrostatic, coupled atmosphere-ocean model with an atmospheric component that employs the Non-hydrostatic Mesoscale Model (NMM) dynamic core of the WRF model (WRF-NMM), with a parent and two nest domains.
-The parent domain covers roughly 80° x 80° on a rotated latitude/longitude E-staggered grid.
+The parent domain covers roughly 77.2° x 77.2° on a rotated latitude/longitude E-staggered grid.
 The location of the parent domain is determined based on the initial position of the storm and on the NHC/ Joint Typhoon Warning Center (JTWC) forecast of the 72-h position, if available.
-The middle nest domain, of about 24° x 24°, and the inner nest domain, of about 7° x 7°, move along with the storm using two-way interactive nesting.
-The stationary parent domain has a grid spacing of 0.135° (about 18 km) while the middle nest grid spacing is 0.045° (about 6 km) and the inner nest grid spacing is 0.015° (about 2 km).
+The middle nest domain, of about 17.8° x 17.8°, and the inner nest domain, of about 5.9° x 5.9°, move along with the storm using two-way interactive nesting.
+The stationary parent domain has a grid spacing of 0.099° (about 13.5 km) while the middle nest grid spacing is 0.033° (about 4.5 km) and the inner nest grid spacing is 0.011° (about 1.5 km).
 The dynamic time steps are 30, 10, and 3.33 s, respectively, for the parent, middle nest, and inner nest domains.
-The model top and number of vertical levels used in operations is dependent on the basin.
-In the north Atlantic (AL), north Eastern Pacific (EP), and north Central Pacific (CP) basins, the model top is 10 hPa and 75 levels are used.
-In the Western North Pacific (WP) and North Indian Ocean (NIO) basins, the model top is 10 mb and 61 levels are used.
+Starting 2018, all the basins have their model top at 10 hPa and 75 levels are used.
+The system is flexible so that different model tops and numbers of vertical levels can be used.